dkarthe/webjeda-blog/_posts/2016-04-14-jekyll-toc.md

-Table of Contents for Jekyll blog or any blog for that matter is not really necessary if they are very short.
-But, for a long detailed article with a TOC makes it very organized.
+Table of Contents for Jekyll blog or any blog for that matter is not really necessary if the article is very short.
+But, for a long detailed article, a TOC section provides a good insight.

 ## How to add TOC for Jekyll posts?

 There are [plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"} for Jekyll to generate TOC but, I have stayed away from them for one reason.
 I want the complete control on my website.
-That is why I haven't used any plugin so far for in my blog.

 When I was using WordPress, there was a simple plugin called TOC and it used to work like a charm.
 It also had some color schemes available for it.
 But when we are dealing with Jekyll, plugins are very new and can be unstable.

 {% include adsense-inside-post.html %}

 I'm not against Jekyll plugins or something but I'm just waiting for them to be simple to use.

 Now, let's dive in and install TOC.

 <div class="tips">